 Overnight Parking Restrictions

-- All vehicles parked in the Premium or 24 Hour Reserved areas after 2:00 a.m. must display a valid permit for that parking area AND space or it will be subject to immediate ticket and tow.
+- All vehicles parked in the Premium or 24 Hour Reserved areas after 2:00 a.m. must display a valid permit for that parking area AND space or it will be subject to immediate ticket and/or tow.

-- Overnight hangtags must be obtained from the Parking and Card Services office in DuBourg prior parking.
+- Overnight permits must be obtained from the Parking and Card Services office in DuBourg prior parking.
 Unless the vehicle is going to park overnight in the Olive garage visitor section.
 No permits are required in the Olive visitor section for overnight parking.
 Attendees simply will pay the machine upon exit using the ticket obtained upon entrance.